FlorianFrank/MemTestX/hardware/pcbs/fmc_memory_adapter/README.md

 ### Components Description

-The design is assembled based on the following components identified by their symbol name:
+The design uses the components listed by their schematic symbols.
+>Prices are based on 2025 data from common distributors, including Mouser and DigiKey or Reichelt.

 | Ref.      | Type                        | Manufacturer      | Component Number     | Description                             | Unit Price | Qty | Total Price | Verified |
 |-----------|-----------------------------|-----------------|-------------------|-----------------------------------------|------------|-----|-------------|----------|